hariprasathkumar/bare-shell/README.md

-# mysh — A Minimal Standalone Shell (No libc, Syscalls Only)
+# bare-shell — A Minimal Standalone Shell (No libc, Syscalls Only)